7 Factors to Consider Before Moving to Wisconsin, WI

 A number of postsecondary schools are located in Milwaukee, most notably the University of Wisconsin-Milwaukee, with an enrollment of about 24,000 students, and the private Marquette University, a Jesuit Catholic college with about 12,000 students.
 Milwaukee Area Technical College offers opportunities for the whole city, whether full-time, part-time, or just taking an evening class.

 The summers in Milwaukee can be beautiful, if a bit muggy.
-Average high temperatures peak in July around 80 degrees Fahrenheit, but highs can easily climb into the 90s, and the record is 105.
+Average high temperatures peak in July around 80 degrees, but highs can easily climb into the 90s, and the record is 105.
 June is the rainiest month, averaging 3.5 inches.

 In the winter, average temperature lows dip to 18 degrees in January, and weather forecasts in the winter often feature negative numbers.
 On the coldest days—the kind that close schools—temps may fall to minus 10 degrees or colder, and the wind chill can be much lower than that.
 Snowfall varies widely year to year, but may average around 40 inches.